 How to Install Flarum on Cloud Servers

-You will need a valid account on Cloudways.
+You will need a valid account on Cloudways for hosting PHP website.
 If you do not have one yet, Sign Up for an account.

 Once you are logged into your Cloudways account, launch a new server with a PHP Stack application.
 The following GIF illustrates the process and should be used as a guide to the process.